An alphabetical list of defined key terms used on this website is provided on this page.

 Observed storm surge flood elevations from Hurricane Sandy, collected by the U.S. Geological Survey (USGS).
 These elevations, expressed in feet referenced to the North American Vertical Datum of 1988 (NAVD88), represent provisional USGS high water marks and storm tide sensors.

 The Resilience Meeting occurs after the issuance of the preliminary FIRM and FIS report.
-During this meeting organized by FEMA and its partners, community officials will have the first opportunity to review the preliminary FIRM and FIS report and additional draft flood risk datasets and products.
+During this meeting organized by FEMA and its partners, community officials will have the opportunity to review the preliminary FIRM and FIS report and draft flood risk datasets and products.
 Ways the community can incorporate the Risk MAP products into ongoing risk assessment and planning efforts are also discussed during this meeting.

 Risk Mapping, Assessment, and Planning (Risk MAP)

 The FEMA program that provides flood information and tools that can be used by communities to enhance flood hazard mitigation planning efforts and to take action to better protect their citizens.
 Through more precise flood mapping products, risk assessment tools, and planning and outreach support, Risk MAP strengthens local ability to make informed decisions about reducing risk.
-For more information on Risk MAP, visit the FEMA Risk MAP homepage
+For more information on Risk MAP, visit the FEMA Risk MAP homepage.

 Sea, Lake, and Overland Surge from Hurricanes (SLOSH)